Anti-aircraft cruiser: Anti-aircraft cruisers of smaller European nations

 In 1947, the Swedish Navy commissioned two light cruisers.
 Their defining feature, qualifying them as anti-aircraft cruisers, was their Bofors-designed main caliber artillery.
 The 152 mm guns had automatic loading, achieving a 15-round-per-minute rate and a 70° elevation angle for anti-aircraft fire.
-Lacking conventional medium-caliber universal artillery, they were complemented by 40 mm and 20 mm automatic guns.
+Lacking conventional medium-caliber dual-purpose guns, they were complemented by 40 mm and 20 mm automatic guns.

 These cruisers were the largest ships in the Swedish Navy for years.
 Tre Kronor was decommissioned in 1964, and Göta Lejon was slated for decommissioning in 1970 but was sold to Chile in 1971, serving as Almirante Latorre until 1984.

 The Royal Netherlands Navy's cruisers are also considered anti-aircraft cruisers, with some caveats.
 Laid down before World War II, they were completed post-war to a revised design.
 Their main caliber consisted of Bofors 152 mm guns with a 60° elevation angle, allowing limited anti-aircraft fire, supplemented by Swedish 57 mm and 40 mm automatic guns.
 Commissioned in 1953, De Zeven Provinciën underwent major modernization in 1962–1964, losing its aft main turrets and some anti-aircraft guns but gaining a Terrier SAM launcher.

 In 1973, both cruisers were sold to Peru.
 The SAM system was removed from De Zeven Provinciën, replaced with a hangar for three helicopters, resembling the British Blake-class cruisers.
 Under new names, they served into the 21st century, with Almirante Grau (formerly De Ruyter) decommissioned in 2005, the last light cruiser worldwide.